Track your nutrition and health goals

 • It improves cardiovascular fitness, metabolic rate, and muscle endurance when combined with proper training.

-⚠️ Important: Always consult a qualified dietitian or sports nutritionist before committing to a 1000-calorie daily burn.
-Hint Premium gives you unlimited access to experienced dietitians who can build a safe plan for your body and goals.
+Important: Always consult a qualified dietitian or sports nutritionist before committing to a 1000-calorie daily burn target.
+Hint Premium includes unlimited consultations with certified dietitians and sports nutritionists.

 Is It Possible to Burn 1000 Calories in a Day?